Tree Photography: What To Know & How To Nail It (2024)

 Lie on your stomach and look upwards.
 How is that angle different from when you’re standing?
 Take a few steps back.
 Take a few steps forward.
 How is it different when the light is coming from behind?
 From the side?
 From the front?
 What story does the photograph tell if you have the whole tree in the frame or only a portion of it?

 What is the texture of the bark?
-What do the veins look like in the leaves?
+Can you see the veins in the leaves?
 Are the roots prominent?
 Are they covered in leaves?
 Has it been raining recently, and is there still moisture?
 Is the ground muddy?
 Are there dramatic clouds in the sky above the tree?
 What is around the tree — a fence?
 A blackberry bush?
 Is it alone?

 Focus on what makes the tree unique and show us how that makes it special.
 Experiment.
 The tree’s not going anywhere, after all, so take your time.

 Many tools can help you scout out a location in advance.
 Applications like Google Earth or Google Maps will help give you a sense of terrain and landscape.
-A handy tool, which should be in the arsenal of any nature photographer, is the Photographer’s Ephemeris.
-Available for iOS and desktop, it allows you to see the position and motion of the sun in real time.
-It also lets you plan for the future by choosing the dates when you’ll be out working and understand the lighting conditions you’ll be dealing with.
+A handy tool, that should be in the arsenal of any nature photographer, is the Photographer’s Ephemeris.
+Available for iOS and desktop, it allows you to see the position and motion of the sun in realtime.
+It also lets you plan for the future by choosing the dates when you’ll be out working and understanding the lighting conditions you’ll be dealing with.

 If you’re going to a popular location, reach out to local experts to determine when the trees will be in bloom or when the leaves begin to turn colors—whatever will be the focus of your photograph.